blockapps/eth-pruner/README.md

 ## Running count

 Run `count` in the directory containing the levelDB data, typically the levelDB data is stored in a folder called `chaindata`. `count` takes 0 arguments.
+Make certain that the geth node is stopped.

 ```
 count
 ```

+### Warning

+If geth is running when these tools are ran, there is a likely chance that data will be corrupted in the database that will render the geth node useless.

 ## Running the tests